dibbelab/gficf/README.md

 ## News

 *July 3 2019*.
-First commit and documentation draft.
+Version 0.1 with example on Tabula Muris.

 ## Installing